romana/core/romana/README.md

 ## Basic Usage

-Once a configuration is setup (by default the romana installer will populate the ~/.romana.yaml with a valid configuration), firing the *romana* command will display details about commands supported by romana.
+Once a configuration is setup (by default the romana installer will populate the ~/.romana.yaml with a valid configuration), running the *romana* command will display details about commands supported by romana.